sourcey/libsourcey/doc/api-base.md

-Start the asynchronous context with the given callback.
+Start the asynchronous context with the given invokeback.

 The target `Runnable` instance must outlive the `[Runner](#classscy_1_1Runner)`.